 And a few days ago, the United States, Canada, most of the Western countries said that they wouldn’t recognize Maduro as the legitimate president because of that sham election, and that the opposition-controlled National Assembly was going to be the only legitimate political body of the Venezuelan government.

-In part two of this series, Mr. Hidalgo discusses whether the crisis in Venezuela threatens the flow of imported oil to the United States and whether the country is headed for an inevitable civil war.We value your comments!
-Please weigh in on our comment section below.
+In part two of this series, Mr. Hidalgo discusses whether the crisis in Venezuela threatens the flow of imported oil to the United States and whether the country is headed for an inevitable civil war.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com